 Tragedy also recently touched a friend’s life when her husband passed away, leaving her and two high-school-age children.
 At a minimum, with no blended family and a rather straight-forward estate, this will likely cost her over $4,000.00 to sort out.
 Most attorneys would charge far less than half of that amount to draft a basic will.
 (How Much for a Simple Will?)

 The old saying promises you can count on death.
 And taxes.* We know these things will happen.
 We can make it easier (and usually less expensive) for our loved ones by planning in advance.
-To talk about your needs, call McCreary Law Office at 904-425-9046.
-I will be glad to discuss your specific situation and help you develop a plan that puts your wishes in place, making sure that your belongings are handled they way you want.
+To talk about your needs, call an estate planning attorney to discuss your specific situation and help you develop a plan that puts your wishes in place, making sure that your belongings are handled they way you want.

 *Of course, Prince’s lack of estate planning probably also means his estate will likely pay a hefty estate tax under both federal law and Minnesota law.